Claude Martin: As educationist

 Of all the European adventurers in India, Claude Martin is singular in that he left the greater part of his wealth to a variety of charities.
 Being almost entirely self-educated, he realised the value of formalised education and willed a major part of his fortune to the creation of three institutions of learning in Calcutta, Lucknow and in his birth town of Lyon in France which are all named La Martiniere College.
 All three schools all celebrate Founder's Day on 13 September, the anniversary of Martin's death.

 Claude Martin's ideas on education are reflected in the following extract from his writings:

-"I have read a lot, pen in hand, often under difficult conditions, and I know the value of the first rudiments inculcated by the parson of St. Saturnin.
-That is why I divide my fortune in two.
-I want to thank all those who have been around me by making their life easier after my death.
-I also want to give the children of both Lyon and India, the instruction which I received with so much difficulty.
-I want to make it easy for young people to get access to knowledge, specially the sciences."

 Though his will had not mentioned any ethnic or religious restrictions on those who would be allowed to apply to the institutions of learning, the La Martinier College in Calcutta (after thirty years of litigation) only permitted European and Armenian Christians to apply.
 Coming about due to changing attitudes towards race among the Company administration in India, the school only permitted Indian students (of any religious denomination) to apply in 1935.